 The Library provides a process for members of the public to identify concerns about books and other material in the Library's collection.
-These customer complaints are dealt with in the context of the Materials Selection Policy and the principles of intellectual freedom, both of which were approved by the Board at its meeting on June 26, 2000.
-Subsequently, the Board approved a revision of the policy in December 2007 and, in June 2012, endorsed two Ontario Library Association statements on intellectual rights, which are now appended to the policy.
-The relevant section of the policy is restated here:
+These customer complaints are dealt within the context of the Materials Selection Policy and the principles of intellectual freedom, which was approved by the Board at its meeting on June 26, 2000.
+Subsequently, the Board approved a revision of the policy in December 2007 and, in June 2012, endorsed two Ontario Library Association statements on intellectual freedom, which are now appended to the policy.
+The relevant section of the policy is restated here.